Vicky Velingkar: Plot

 Vicky is confused as these events repeat like a loop and every time she tries to avert the killings she is rendered unsuccessful.
-In the 6th iteration, she decides she would not answer the call and meets Lucky at a cafe instead and tells her about these events.
+In the 6th iteration, she decides she would not answer the call and meets Lucky at a cafe instead and tells him about these events.
 Lucky tries to associate these events with Shrusti's death and start looking for a clue.
 He finds that Vicky is wearing the same watch that was with Shrusti earlier and concludes that this watch has some relation with these events.
 Later they visit the cop and narrate to him everything.
 The cop does not believe her, but she predicts the fate of an ongoing match correctly which forces the cop to believe her.
 He visits with them to the construction site to catch the masked stranger.
 After a few minutes of chaos, the masked stranger appears and they are both killed again.

 In the subsequent iteration, Vicky concludes runs through events of the last iteration for clues and figures out that the cop is the stranger.
 Later both visit the home of Shrusti and enter after the cops leave.
 They are searching for clues and finally find a recorded message by Shrusti.
 In the message she tells Vicky that the watch has put her in a time loop and every time she dies, she would be sent back to the beginning of the loop, but this can happen for 10 iterations.
 After the message, they run into the stranger and Vicky identifies him.
 With this, the stranger removes his mask and it is revealed that it is indeed the same cop.
 However, both die again.

 In between, she tries to change her fate but reaches the last iteration unsuccessful.
 She decides to do a live recording of the event as the only way to change her fate and tells Lucky and her granny not to worry about her and leaves alone.
 She asks Vidya to record her live session and places herself as bait for the cop.
-On confrontation with him, she tells her that he is on a live streaming event.
+On confrontation with him, she tells him that he is on a live streaming event.
 It seems that the cop has finally given up, but suddenly she is hit on her head from behind.